tarampampam/error-pages/README.md

 > [!IMPORTANT]
 > If you were on v3 or earlier and want to upgrade to v4, check out the [migration guide](docs/UPGRADE_TO_V4.md).
->
-> The `latest` Docker tag still points to the last `v3` release to avoid breaking changes for users who have not
-> migrated yet, but it will be updated to v4 after a short transition period.
-Please do not use the `latest` tag in
-> production - it is recommended to always pin to a specific version (at least the major version) to avoid unexpected
-> breaking changes.

 If you ended up here, chances are you would like to replace your HTTP server's default error pages with something more original and eye-catching.
 That is exactly what this project is designed for - it handles this with minimal effort